Sage/streamlinejs/FAQ.md

 ### It does not work and I'm not even getting an exception.
 What's going on?

+You may run into this problem with versions <= 0.8.
+The _futures_ syntax has changed in 0.10 and the new syntax avoids this problem.
+You will now get an error if you forgot to pass `_` or `!_`.

-You probably called a buggy asynchronous function and you did not pass `_`.
+If you are running version <= 0.8 you get this problem if you called a buggy asynchronous function and you did not pass `_`.
 For example:

 ``` javascript
 function buggy(_) { undefined.toString(); }